UEFA.com works better on other browsers

 Our financial distribution system represents the cornerstone of UEFA's efforts to reinvest as much as possible of our competition revenue back into European football.
 For the 2019/20–2022/23 four-year financial period, 97% of the net revenue generated mainly by our men’s EURO, the Champions League, the Europa League and the Conference League was shared across associations and top-tier domestic leagues.

 More than three-quarters went to clubs – mainly as prize money, but also through solidarity payments to teams that failed to qualify for any competition, specifically to strengthen their youth sectors.
-Approximately two-thirds of the EURO's net revenue was distributed equitably to our 55 member associations via the UEFA HatTrick programme, one of the largest development funds in sport.
+More than half of the EURO's net revenue was distributed to our 55 member associations via the UEFA HatTrick programme, one of the largest development funds in sport.

 The principle of financial solidarity embodies the core principles of the European sports model.
 Reinvesting and sharing revenue across the football landscape for investment in football development activities helps to level the playing field between clubs and national teams.